An invitation to Alexandrov geometry: CAT(0) spaces: Two-convexity

+The proof uses a straightforward modification of the Morse theory for manifolds with boundary; the paper of Sergei Vakhrameev \cite{vakhrameev} contains all the necessary lemmas.

-\parit{Proof; ``Only-if'' part.} If $k_2(p)<0$ for some $p\in S$, consider the plane $W$ containing $p$ and spanned by the first two principal directions at $p$.
-Choose a small triangle in $W$ which surrounds $p$ and move it slightly in the direction of $\nu(p)$.
-We get a triangle $\trig xyz$ which is null-homotopic in $K$, but the solid triangle $\Delta=\Conv\{x,y,x\}$ bounded by $\trig xyz$ does not lie in $K$ completely.
+\parit{Proof; only-if part.} Suppose $k_2(p)<0$ at some point $p\in S$, consider the plane $W$ containing $p$ and spanned by the first two principal directions at~$p$.
+Choose a small triangle in $W$ that surrounds $p$ and move it slightly in the direction of $\nu(p)$.
+We get a triangle $\trig xyz$ that is null-homotopic in $K$, but the solid triangle $\Delta=\Conv\{x,y,z\}$ bounded by $\trig xyz$ does not lie in $K$ completely.
 Therefore $K$ is not two-convex.

-\parit{``If'' part.} Recall that a smooth function $f\:\EE^m\to\RR$ is called \emph{strongly convex} if its Hessian is positive definite at each point.
+\parit{If part.} Recall that a smooth function $f\:\EE^m\to\RR$ is called \emph{strongly convex} if its Hessian is positive definite at each point.

 Suppose $f\:\EE^m\to\RR$ is a smooth strongly convex function such that the restriction $f|_S$ is a Morse function.
 Note that a generic smooth strongly convex function $f\:\EE^m\to\RR$ has this property.